network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Second, the range of the values tends to be around the 4-digit integer range which is also a value easy to compare and read, again allowing for a more intuitive use.
-Finally, we abbreviate the measurement to "RPM", a wink to the "revolutions per minute" that we use for cars.
+Finally, we abbreviate the measurement to "RPM", a wink to the "revolutions per minute" that we use for car engines.

 This document defines an algorithm for the "RPM Test" that explicitly measures responsiveness under working conditions.